REMOTE EDUCATION PROVISION: INFORMATION FOR PARENTS

 REMOTE EDUCATION FOR SELF-ISOLATING STUDENTS

 Where individual students need to self-isolate but the majority of their peer group remains in school, students will be provided with work in English, Maths and Science for the first day of their isolation by following the links below.
 Post 16 students should work from their subject specific Independent Study Guides.
 Students will then be able to join their normal lessons from home via Microsoft Teams.
+Please note that students will not have Microsoft Teams lessons in DART, Dance, Core PE or KS3 Drama due to the practical nature of these subjects.

 Follow the log in below to access Mymaths.